 Barton Community College

-Barton also has three Deputy Title IX Coordinators:
+Barton also has two Deputy Title IX Coordinators:

 Director of Human Resources

 Title IX Deputy Coordinator, Employees, Guests, and Visitors